patientlyreviewed/WebFundamentals/src/content/en/tools/chrome-devtools/console/reference.md

 ## View messages {: #view }

 This section contains all features related to controlling how messages are presented in the Console.
-See [Step 1: View messages](/web/tools/chrome-devtools/console/get-started#view) for a hands-on walkthrough.
+See [View messages](/web/tools/chrome-devtools/console/get-started#view) for a hands-on walkthrough.

 ### Disable message grouping {: #group }